Where To Buy Stamps In Japan: Post Offices, Conbini, & More

 Yushu: a site that houses stamps from all over Japan and the rest of the world.
 Buy your stamps here for postage usage or as a collectible.

-For these shops, it’s best to use a Japanese credit card not to have any transaction issues.
+For these shops, it’s best to use a Japanese credit card to not have any transaction issues.

 Bonus: Special events